HaoboGu/rmk/README.md

 VSCode: Press `F5`, the firmware will be automatically compiled and flashed.
 A debug session is started after flashing.
 Check `.vscode/tasks.json` for details.

-Or you can do it manually using this command after compile:
+Or you can do it manually using the following command to flash the firmware after compiling:
 ```shell
 openocd -f openocd.cfg -c "program target/thumbv7em-none-eabihf/debug/rmk-stm32h7 preverify verify reset exit"
 ```